When determining child support guidelines in the State of Colorado, there are numerous factors taken into consideration.

 - If one parent is not working, working part-time, the Court may impute income to that parent.

-- Essentially, this means the Court will assign an income amount the judge believes the parent could, or should, earn.
+- Essentially, this means the Court may assign an income amount the judge believes the parent could, or should, earn.

 - However, there are exceptions to when a person will be imputed income, including, but not limited to, situations where that person is:

 - staying home or working less to care for a child under 30 months